wp-plugins/bm-custom-login/readme.txt

 == Changelog ==

+* 1.7 improve security, and massively improve the admin page
 * 1.6.5 add a shadow colour option, improve login url support, change admin footer text
 * 1.6 Add a background image for the main body of the site
 * 1.5.1 Some tweaks to the login layout